 - Lack of elasticity in skin

 Simple, right?
-Just go down to the lake, dip, and voila - water is gathered.
-Well, maybe - but usually is goes something like this.
+Just go down to the lake, dip, and voila: water is gathered.
+Well, maybe, but it usually goes something like this.

 "There was a lake here, wasn't there?"

 "All I see is a big snow field; check the GPS again."